dylcmonty/Mycite/docs/Mycite_white_paper.md

 Additionally this can also be used to deepen the understanding an AI’s Neural network has about a singular topic and its relation to other ideas.

-\begin{quote}
-Some people can read *War and Peace* and come away thinking it is a simple adventure story...
+"Some people can read *War and Peace* and come away thinking it is a simple adventure story...
 Others can read the ingredients on a chewing gum wrapper and unlock the secrets of the universe.
 \hfill*Lex Luthor in the 1978 movie \textit{Superman*}
-\end{quote}

 # Agricultural Market Microstructure